Drum (yacht)

 Drum is a maxi yacht owned by Scottish car sales group Arnold Clark Automobiles, formerly co-owned by lead singer of Duran Duran Simon Le Bon who was rescued from the vessel while competing in 1985 Fastnet Race.

 Design

-The yacht that became Drum was designed by Ireland-based boat designer Ron Holland & commissioned by Rob James to be sailed in the Whitbread Round the World Race.; with Mitsubishi both sponsoring & setting up Mitsubishi Marine to build the yacht, originally to be named Colt Cars.
+The yacht that became Drum was designed by boat designer Ron Holland and commissioned by Rob James to be sailed in the Whitbread Round the World Race with Mitsubishi both sponsoring and setting up Mitsubishi Marine to build the yacht, originally to be named Colt Cars.
 However Rob James drowned in a sailing accident on 22 March 1983 – prior to any construction starting.

-Then, with Jeff Houlgrave (Rob James's second in command) as the new skipper, the project got under way to the stage of finishing the hull & deck as separate units in Plymouth, Devon – before Mitsubishi pulled the sponsorship (unknown reason).
+Then, with Jeff Houlgrave (Rob James's second in command) as the new skipper, the project got under way to the stage of finishing the hull and deck as separate units in Plymouth, Devon – before Mitsubishi pulled the sponsorship (unknown reason).

-Rob Lipsett, who had been in charge of building it at Mitsubishi, then set up Vision Yachts in the Isle Of Wight – taking part of the team with him – & after Simon Le Bon & the Berrow brothers bought it, completed the build.
+Rob Lipsett, who had been in charge of building it at Mitsubishi, then set up Vision Yachts in the Isle Of Wight – taking part of the team with him – and after Simon Le Bon and the Berrow brothers bought it, completed the build.